Skip to content

 Nos meilleurs conseils pour combattre le mal de mer

-You've planned a dream cruise holiday.
-You've visualised the crystal-clear waters, imagined the exotic ports of call and anticipated the moments of relaxation on deck.
-But there's that little voice in your head that whispers: what if my stomach decides to spoil the party?
+You've planned a dream cruise vacation.
+You've visualized crystal-clear waters, imagined exotic ports of call and anticipated relaxing moments on deck.
+But, there's that little voice in your head that whispers: what if my stomach decides to spoil the party?

-Imagine yourself: The sun is slowly setting on the horizon, you feel yourself living in the moment.
+Imagine yourself: As the sun slowly sets over the horizon, you feel yourself living in the moment.
 But suddenly, an unexpected swell reminds you that your body doesn't quite agree with this beautiful maritime romance.
-Nausea threatens, cold sweats appear, and you ask yourself: why now?
+Nausea threatens, cold sweats appear, and you wonder: why now?

-But with a few simple and effective tips, you can tame this sensation and regain control of your sea voyage.
+But with a few simple, effective tips, you can dampen this sensation and regain control of your sea voyage.

-With Orca Retail, get ready to find out how to prevent and treat seasickness, so you can enjoy every moment of your holiday with complete peace of mind.
+With Orca Retail, get ready to find out how to prevent and treat seasickness, so you can enjoy every moment of your vacation with complete peace of mind.

 Where does seasickness come from?
 Causes

 It all starts at the origin of your inner ear.
-Think of it as a miniature gyroscope that allows your body to find its way in space and maintain its balance.
-During a boat trip, the movements of the ship disturb this sensitive system, sending contradictory signals to the brain.
+Think of it as a miniature gyroscope that allows your body to find its way through space and maintain its balance.
+During a boat trip, the ship's movements disturb this sensitive system, sending contradictory signals to the brain.

-On the one hand,your eyes perceive a stable environment:the boat seems motionless and the horizon does not move.
-On the other, your inner ear, tossed about by the waves, feels major movements.
+On the one hand,your eyes perceive a stable environment:the boat seems motionless and the horizon doesn't move.
+On the other, your inner ear, tossed by the waves, feels significant movements.

 What are the symptoms of seasickness?

-Unable to reconcile this contradictory information, the brain becomes disorientated.
-It then triggers a series of physiological reactions to try to restore balance, hence the unpleasant symptoms of seasickness:
+Unable to reconcile this contradictory information,the brain becomes disoriented.
+It then triggers a series of physiological reactions in an attempt to restore balance, hence the unpleasant symptoms of seasickness:

-• Nausea, vomiting, hypersalivation: the body tries to get rid of substances it thinks are responsible for the discomfort.
+• Nausea, vomiting, hypersalivation: the body tries to get rid of substances it thinks are responsible for the malaise.

 • Paleness and cold sweats: signs of autonomic nervous system disturbance.

-• Fatigue, drowsiness: the body fights against the imbalance and uses energy to adapt.
+• Fatigue, drowsiness: the body fights against imbalance and uses energy to adapt.

 • Headaches, headaches: nervous tension can result in headaches.

-These symptoms can vary in intensity from person to person and are generally more marked at the start of the voyage, often lessening after a few days at sea.
+These symptoms can vary in intensity from person to person, and are usually more marked at the start of the voyage, often subsiding after a few days at sea.

-To minimise the risk of seasickness, it is advisable to take several preventive measures:
+To minimize the risk of seasickness, we recommend taking several preventive measures:

-• Choosing your cabin: Opt for a cabin located amidships, where movements are felt less.
+• Cabin choice: Opt for a cabin located amidships, where movements are less felt.

-• Clothing and hydration: Dress comfortably for the climate at sea and make sure you stay hydrated throughout the journey.
+• Clothing and hydration: Dress comfortably for the climate at sea and make sure you stay hydrated throughout the trip.

 • Dietary: Eat light meals before and during travel to avoid an empty or overfull stomach, which can worsen symptoms.
-Avoid fatty and heavy foods too.
+Avoid fatty, heavy foods.

-Foods to avoid (high in histamine or irritating to the stomach):
+Foods to avoid (rich in histamine or irritating to the stomach):

 • Canned or prepared foods